CPT Code Basics

 6. Verify Insurance and Eligibility

-Before you conduct a therapy session and get to the billing and reimbursement process, the first step is to collect accurate and complete new patient information.
-To avoid claims denials, you must check and double-check that each client's plan covers your services.
+Before you conduct a therapy session or medication management visit and get to the billing and reimbursement process, the first step is to collect accurate and complete new patient information.
+To avoid claim denials, you must check and double-check that each client's plan covers your services.

 7. Automate as Much as Possible